Elemart Robion Domaine

 The organic culture practiced here reveals the minerality of the wines.

-The vines of Lhéry develop on a sand and tuffeau soil.
+The vines of Lhéry develop on a sand, and tuffeau, clay and limestone soil.
 Sand confers freshness to the grapes, and this refreshing bittersweet twist, so appreciated in Champagnes.

 Courtagnon vines grow on a clay-limestone soil, bringing a rich complexity.
 Clay contributes to roundness and upcoming structure of the cuvées.